 Practice makes perfect, and this includes writing the title of a book.
 Once you have done it a few times, you will begin to learn what makes a title great.
-Eventually, you will be coming up with good ones easily.
+Eventually, you will have an easier time coming up with good ones.

 Making sure the title is catchy and effective doesn’t mean it has to be generic.
 You can create something personal and reflective of your own personality.
 It is your book after all!

 Having the title and even the overall look of your book reflect who you are as a writer will help you connect with your audience.
 You can develop a style that your readers will come to know, expect, and love.

 Having good content within the book is essential but getting noticed is the first half of the battle.
 When you walk into a bookstore and there is a sea of books starting back at you, your eye will first go to the titles.